>

-The use of a powerboat for Trout Fishing on the Middle Kenai River is hands down the most effective way to have a chance at more fish and bigger fish.
-With a 50-horse powerboat outboard on the back of the boat running multiple drifts through a hole can be done in no time.
-Also, a powerboat allows the opportunity to run up or down river in search of different holes, trophy fish, or to get away from other anglers.
+The use of a powerboat for rainbow trout fishing on the middle Kenai River is hands-down the most effective way to have a chance at more and bigger fish.
+With a 50 horsepower boat outboard on the back of the boat, running multiple drifts through a hole can be done in no time.
+Also, a powerboat allows the opportunity to run up or down river in search of different holes, trophy rainbow trout, or to get distance from other anglers.
 Along with the ease of switching locations, our powerboats have more room to move about and fish.
-With the mandatory 4 stoke requirements on the Kenai River; the noise is much less and hardly noticeable while fishing.
-Put in and takeouts are always at the same location.
+With the mandatory four-stroke requirements on the Kenai River, the noise is low and hardly noticeable while fishing.
+Put-ins and takeouts are always at the same location.

 Drift boat fishing on the Middle Kenai River is a little more slowly paced.
-Our day begins at Skilak Lake; a 2 mile motor (our drift boats have 9.9 horse motors on the back for crossing Skilak and motoring back up river for another drift.) across has you at the headwaters of the Middle Kenai.
-The trip across is usually scenic, however if it is windy the lake can be too rough to cross and other plans and start points need to be made.
+Our day begins at Skilak Lake; a two-mile motor across (our drift boats have 9.9 horse motors on the back for crossing Skilak and motoring back up river for another drift) has you at the headwaters of the Middle Kenai.
+The trip across is usually scenic and pleasant; however, if it is too windy and rough to cross the lake other plans and start points will need to be made.

 Fly Fishing vs. Float Fishing